aweymo-ui/libguide_remediation/content/1_guide.md

 <br>

-- Image must have alt text.
+- Images must have alt text.

 To check if images on your page are missing alt text, there are a variety of web browser plug-ins that are available.
 The one I use is called [Image Alt Text Viewer](https://chromewebstore.google.com/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd) and it quickly flags both invalid links as well as valid redirect links.